Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida and its opponents have combined for 55 points -- this matchup's over/under -- just two times this year.
+- Florida has combined with its opponents to put up more than 55 points only two times this year.

 - Kentucky and its opponents have combined to score more than 55 points in two games this season.